snezihoglu/Java-Build-a-recommendation-system/README.md

 In the SecondRatings class, I wrote a private helper method named getAverageByID that has two parameters: a String named id representing a movie ID and an integer named minimalRaters.
 This method returns a double representing the average movie rating for this ID if there are at least minimalRaters ratings.
 If there are not minimalRaters ratings, then it returns 0.0.

 In the SecondRatings class, I wrote a public method named getAverageRatings, which has one int parameter named minimalRaters.
-This method should find the average rating for every movie that has been rated by at least minimalRaters raters.
+This method finds the average rating for every movie that has been rated by at least minimalRaters raters.
 Stores each such rating in a Rating object in which the movie ID and the average rating are used in creating the Rating object.
 The method getAverageRatings returns an ArrayList of all the Rating objects for movies that have at least the minimal number of raters supplying a rating.

 In the SecondRatings class, I wrote a method named getTitle that has one String parameter named id, representing the ID of a movie.
 This method returns the title of the movie with that ID.
 If the movie ID does not exist, then this method should return a String indicating the ID was not found.